Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Preliminaries

 \subsection{Mixed characteristic Keel's theorem}

-{In what follows, we say that a nef Cartier divisor $L$ on a scheme $X$ proper over an excellent base scheme $T$ is \emph{EWM} over $T$ if there exists a proper morphism $f \colon X \to Y$ to a proper (over $T$) algebraic space $Y$ such that a closed integral subscheme $V \subseteq X$ is contracted (that is, $\dim f(V) < \dim V$) if and only if $L|_V$ is not big.} {\begin{remark} The original definition of EWM in \cite{Witaszek2020KeelsTheorem} differed from the one above (which is the same as in \cite{CasciniTanaka2020,KeelBasepointFreenessForNefAndBig}).
+{In what follows, we say that a nef Cartier divisor $L$ on a scheme $X$ proper over a Noetherian excellent base scheme $T$ is \emph{EWM} over $T$ if there exists a proper morphism $f \colon X \to Y$ to a proper (over $T$) algebraic space $Y$ such that a closed integral subscheme $V \subseteq X$ is contracted (that is, $\dim f(V) < \dim V$) if and only if $L|_V$ is not big.} {\begin{remark} The original definition of EWM in \cite{Witaszek2020KeelsTheorem} differed from the one above (which is the same as in \cite{CasciniTanaka2020,KeelBasepointFreenessForNefAndBig}).
 It was weaker, as it only required $f$ to contract proper curves $C$ such that $L \cdot C = 0$.
-However, all the results of that article hold true for this stronger definition.
-This will be corrected in the next update to \cite{Witaszek2020KeelsTheorem}. \end{remark}} We start by recalling the main results of \cite{Witaszek2020KeelsTheorem}. \begin{theorem}[{\cite[Theorem 6.1]{Witaszek2020KeelsTheorem}}] Let $L$ be a nef Cartier divisor on a scheme $X$ projective over an excellent base scheme $T$.
+This was corrected in an update to \cite{Witaszek2020KeelsTheorem}. \end{remark}} We start by recalling the main results of \cite{Witaszek2020KeelsTheorem}. \begin{theorem}[{\cite[Theorem 6.1]{Witaszek2020KeelsTheorem}}] Let $L$ be a nef Cartier divisor on a scheme $X$ projective over a Noetherian excellent base scheme $T$.
 Then $L$ is semiample (EWM.\ resp.) over $T$ if and only if $L|_{\mathbb{E}(L)}$ and $L|_{X_{\bQ}}$ are semiample (EWM.\ resp.) over $T$. \end{theorem} Here, $X_{\bQ}$ denotes the characteristic zero fiber of $X \to \Spec \bZ$ and $\mathbb{E}(L)$ denotes the union of closed integral subschemes $V \subseteq X$ such that $L|_V$ is not relatively big over $T$. \begin{proof} This is \cite[Theorem 6.1]{Witaszek2020KeelsTheorem}.
 Note that the EWM case of this theorem assumed that the base scheme $T$ is of finite type over a mixed characteristic Dedekind domain.
 This assumption was needed to invoke \cite[Theorem 3.1 and Theorem 6.2]{ArtinGluing}, but the only reason Artin stated it in his article was because the Popescu approximation theorem was not known at that time (\cite[Tag 07GC]{stacks-project}). {This assumption was retained in \cite{Witaszek2020KeelsTheorem} out of abundance of caution.} \end{proof}

 \begin{proposition} Let $T$ be a quasi-projective scheme over a finite dimensional excellent ring $R$ admitting a dualizing complex.
 Let $(X,S+B)$ be a three-dimensional dlt pair which is projective over $T$, where $S$ is a prime divisor and $B$ is an effective $\bQ$-divisor.
 Suppose that each irreducible component of $\lfloor S+B \rfloor$ is $\bQ$-Cartier.
 Let $L$ be a nef Cartier divisor on $X$ such that $L-(K_X+S+B)$ is ample and $\mathbb{E}(L) \subseteq S$.
 Then $L$ is semiample.